 The College of Social Sciences and Communication (CSSC) is home to the Bachelor of Applied Science (BAS).
-The BAS is a degree designed with the working adult in mind.
-It is an interdisciplinary degree, which means students will reap the benefit of taking classes that are designed to provide a seamless transition from technical fields to an appropriate bachelor’s degree program.
+The BAS is an interdisciplinary degree, which means students will reap the benefit of taking classes that are designed to provide a seamless transition from technical fields to an appropriate bachelor’s degree program.

 The BAS is a degree-completion program.
 Students pursuing the BAS must have earned an Associate of Applied Science (AAS) from a regionally-accredited college or university, or 40 hours of technical military credits.
 The proposed degree program is designed for students who desire to enhance their knowledge, analytical abilities and critical thinking skills for upward mobility in their field.

 Contact the Louis Scivally with the College of Social Sciences and Communication at (501) 537-1930 or email email@example.com for more information about this program.
 If students would like to meet with Louis prior to applying for admission, follow this link: https://calendly.com/thelinkadvising/learningmoreaboutcsscdegrees.

 BAS Degree Checklist

 University Core Curriculum (35 hours)

 All students completing the Bachelor of Applied Science degree must complete the University Core Curriculum.
 The 2019-20 Approved University Core Curriculum is listed here.

 First Year Colloquium (0-3 hours)